vignif/ros-example/README.md

 {
     "cities": [
         {
-            "name": "Forli'",
+            "name": "Forli",
             "postal": 47122
         }
         ...
     ]
 }
 ```
 The pairs [city-postal] are passed to the component `server.py` which is advertising a Service named `CreateCity`.
-Once the component `server.py` receives this information it queries an API for retrieving geo informations [link](https://nominatim.openstreetmap.org) and is interpreting the response of the API.
-The response contains the relevant information of each city like:
+Once the component `server.py` receives this information it queries an API for retrieving geo information [link](https://nominatim.openstreetmap.org) and is interpreting the response of the API.
+The response contains the relevnant information of each city like:
 - Region
 - Latitude
 - Longitude

 These information is packed into the service response and the node `geo_manager` is unpacking the data and writing in the database with the schema [id, name, postal, region, latitude, longitude].
 The id is autoincremental.
 A constraint on uniqueness is considering unique the tuple [name, postal].
-Once this is done, the database can still be filled up with informations of more cities.
+Once this is done, the database can still be filled up with information of more cities.
 In order to do so, a ros node or simply the user can publish a proper topic with the pair [city-postal] like:

 ```
 rostopic pub /RTCreateCity geo_manager/RTCityReq "city_name: 'New York'